ros2/ros2_documentation/source/Get-Started/Installation/Alternatives/Windows-Development-Setup.rst

 Next steps
 ----------

-Continue with the :doc:`tutorials and demos <../../Tutorials>` to configure your environment, create your own workspace and packages, and learn ROS 2 core concepts.
+Continue with the :doc:`tutorials and demos <../../../Tutorials>` to configure your environment, create your own workspace and packages, and learn ROS 2 core concepts.

 Stay up to date
 ---------------

-See :doc:`../Maintaining-a-Source-Checkout` to periodically refresh your source installation.
+See :doc:`Maintaining-a-Source-Checkout` to periodically refresh your source installation.

 Troubleshoot
 ------------